-Liability limited by a scheme approved under Professional Standards Legislation Major Offices in: Perth, Sydney, Melbourne, Adelaide and Canberra ABN 36 965 185 036 RSM Bird Cameron Partners is a member of the RSM network.
-Each member of the RSM network is an independent accounting and advisory firm which practises in its own right.
+RSM Australia Partners is a member of the RSM network and trades as RSM.
+RSM is the trading name used by the members of the RSM network.
+Each member of the RSM network is an independent accounting and consulting firm which practices in its own right.
 The RSM network is not itself a separate legal entity in any jurisdiction.
+RSM Australia Partners ABN 36 965 185 036 to the members of Waterco Ltd